Developing plans, garnering & analyzing data, motivating & measuring success is the key!

 Have a contingency plan: Be prepared for “what-if” scenarios:

 During practice sessions and trial matches, players & coaches come up with strategies to combat the challenges they might face.
 Same applies to supply chain as well.
 How would it have been when Tom Brady was injured and might have assumed contingency plan about it.
 In reaching the objectives set, there might be some challenges like the injury of the player, red-card exits etc., but the coach and the team management have a backup option to beat the crisis.
 This applies to supply chain as well.

-Supply Chain have to be prepared for the “what-if” situations so that they are ready to deal with unexpected scenarios.
+Supply Chain has to be prepared for the “what-if” situations so that they are ready to deal with unexpected scenarios.
 This helps in status-quo and stay in action.